OpenEvalProject/evals/manuscripts/elife-76189/v3/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/76189/elife-76189-fig6-v3.jpg)

 **Figure 6.:** (A) Graphic depicting aggregates and non-seeded nucleation when tubulin concentrations are too high, no nucleation when concentrations are too low, and dynamic microtubules when concentrations are at an appropriate level.
 (B) Example kymograph of dynamic microtubule from purified budding yeast tubulin measured using interference reflection microscopy.
 X and Y scale bars = 5 min and 1 µm, respectively.
 (C) Microtubule polymerization rates at 0.5, 0.7, and 0.9 µM of tubulin.
 Each data point represents the mean of three independent experiments; for wild-type (WT) n=15 microtubules at 0.5 µM, n=23 at 0.7 µM, n=18 at 0.9 µM; for V410I n=12 microtubules at 0.5 µM, n=14 at 0.7 µM, n=12 at 0.9 µM; for V410A n=16 microtubules at 0.5 µM, n=20 at 0.7 µM, n=10 at 0.9 µM.
 Bars are mean ± 95% confidence interval.
-(D) Microtubule depolymerization rates.Figure 6—source data 1.Figure 6—source data 2.Internal reflection microscopy imaging of purified yeast tubulin assembling from GMPCPP-stabilized seeds made of porcine tubulin.
+(D) Microtubule depolymerization rates.

 In contrast to our results in budding yeast cells, we find that purified tub1-V410I microtubules do not have significantly increased polymerization rates as compared to WT at any of the three concentrations tested (Figure 6C).
 However, with purified tub1-V410A tubulin, we were unable to observe microtubule dynamics at these three concentrations, nor did we observe any at higher concentrations up to 1.5 µM or lower concentrations down to 0.1 µM (data not shown).
 Based on our previous data, we predict that tub1-V410A tubulin exhibits increased assembly activity and would be more dynamic at lower concentrations.
 If tub1-V410A tubulin exhibits higher assembly activity than WT tubulin, even the low end of our usable concentration range may be too high for this mutant, and we would be unable to visualize microtubule dynamics because the mutant may readily assemble away from seeds (similar to top panel of Figure 6A).
 To circumvent these issues while still testing the intrinsic capabilities of tub1-V410A, we mixed WT and tub1-V410A tubulin in a one-to-one ratio, for a total tubulin concentration of 0.5, 0.7, or 0.9 µM.
 At this WT:V410A one-to-one ratio, we find an increase in microtubule polymerization rates at each concentration tested (Figure 6C).
 Since the amount of either WT or V410A tubulin that is present in each of these one-to-one mixtures (i.e., 0.25, 0.35, or 0.45 µM) is not sufficient to support microtubule assembly on its own, we conclude that the increased microtubule polymerization is a synergistic effect of the blend of WT and V410A mutant tubulin.